Byron Creek Bridge is open

 More roadworks and safety improvements are planned for a further 8kms from the Byron Creek Bridge in an easterly direction up to the Red Devils Park / Golf Course.
 We are not resurfacing the entire 8kms however sections of the road will be getting safety improvements including line-marking, signage, road upgrades and curve widening.

 These roadworks and safety improvements are on track for commencement in January 2021 and will take around three months to complete.

 Map highlighting the Bangalow Road and Byron Creek bridge works

 Council is proud to be delivering more than $5 million of works as part of a major overhaul and renewal of Bangalow’s Byron Creek Bridge and Bangalow Road.

-When completed in November 2020, weather permitting, these works will deliver a wider, safer, brand-new Byron Creek Bridge and renewal of a one kilometre segment of Bangalow Road in desperate need of repair, as well eight kilometres of safety improvements from the Bridge / Pacific Highway all the way up to the Broken Head Road intersection (Red Devils Park / Golf Course).
+These works deliver a wider, safer, brand-new Byron Creek Bridge and renewal of a one kilometre segment of Bangalow Road in desperate need of repair, as well eight kilometres of safety improvements from the Bridge / Pacific Highway all the way up to the Broken Head Road intersection (Red Devils Park / Golf Course).